pdolezal/pet4bnd-maven-plugin/README.md

 ### Fixing the POM version for releases: `release` ###

 This goal updates the version of the artifact recorded in the POM file to the final artifact version as derived from the current change records.
 Before releasing an artifact, this step should take part, so that the released version is aligned with the required version number updates.
-However, it is suitable for the release branch only
+However, it is suitable for the release branch only.

 ### Restoring the baseline: `restore` ###